-We have reviewed the list of topics included for Fall 2020 Priorities, and we're particularly pleased to see the inclusion of "whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices," "organic no-till practices for diverse climates, crops, and soil types," "development of systems-based plant disease management," "strategies for the prevention, management, and control of invasive insects," "the relationship between on-farm biodiversity and pathogen presence and abundance," and "reducing greenhouse gas emissions."
+We have reviewed the list of topics included for 2021 Priorities, and we're particularly pleased to see the inclusion of evaluation of bio-based mulch film, whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices, organic no-till practices, plant disease management strategies, relationships between biodiversity and pathogen presence, practices that reduce greenhouse gas emissions, the examination of factors influencing organic food access, and production and yield barriers.
 The Organic Center is actively involved in conducting and communicating research on these issues, and we expect the prioritization of these topics by NOSB may help us secure further funding.